YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 2.2.
 Target setup
 The target setup is a system comprised of dev, tst, qas and prd instances of qto locally and dev, tst , qas and prd instances in aws.
 The following diagram illustrates that setup.
+Naturally you will be deploying only the dev.&lt;&lt;site&gt;&gt;.com when doing the installation for first time - in the spirit of qto - you will be moving fast and destroying in dev, re-inforcing skills in tst and do it at once in prd ...

 Figure 1: